parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 If "blue pot" means blue + pot, and "red pot" means red + pot, then both have the same underlying "pot"—some generic, attribute-less substrate.
 We're dangerously close to Advaitic thinking where there's one undifferentiated reality beneath all apparent differences.

-For Madhvacharya: "Brahman is the fullness of qualities, and by its own intrinsic nature" produces the world.
+As Madhvacharya taught: "Brahman is the fullness of qualities, and by its own intrinsic nature" produces the world.
 God's compassion, omniscience, and beauty aren't separate entities that "belong to" Him—they ARE what He intrinsically IS.
 No composition, no separation, no risk of quality-less divinity.

 ## The Takeaway